corlettim/GGG/page/chris-manson.md

 ---

 Hannah, Alex, and Megan are students at Allegheny College.
-Inspired by the world around them, they took on the challenge of becoming computer science majors.
+Inspired by the world around them, they took on the challenge of becoming Computer Science majors.
 As a way to grow and develop in their coding abilities, they were presented with the idea of joining the GatorGrader team and developing code for the automated testing tool.
 A semester later, they are the lead software engineers on this